 That said, be warned against over humidification.
-Avoid over humidifying, all we ask is you just maintain the guitar at a reasonable humidity.
+Always avoid over humidifying, all we ask is you just maintain the guitar at a reasonable humidity.
 And if you do have a cracked or overly dry guitar, use a humidifier.
 Ideally you want your guitar to live in a 50% RH environment.
 You want the wood to maintain the moisture content that it was built with, which it will do if you keep it at 50%.

 If you live in a region where humidity is consistently 50% all year round… then you have no worries, but for those of us that live in areas with extreme dryness, or in areas with seasonal changes, we really need to be aware of the affects of humidity on our instruments.

 Wood is a naturally hygroscopic material, meaning it has the capacity to absorb water.
-It does so by equilibrating with the relative humidity of the local environment.
-Increased humidity causes wood to absorb, raising its moisture, causing it to swell.
-Similarly, decreased humidity causes wood to desorb, lowering its moisture content, causing it to contract.
+It does this by equilibrating with the relative humidity of the local environment.
+Increased humidity causes wood to swell.
+Similarly, decreased humidity causes wood to shrink.
 This can result in many adverse effects, such as bowing, warping, cupping and splitting of the wood.